Other activities and record types

 - ensure appropriate security measures are in place to prevent any unauthorised use of digital signatures

-- appropriately manage the document to which the signature has been added as a record, to ensure it maintains its full and accurate characteristics throughout its life.
+- appropriately manage the document to which the signature has been added as a record, to ensure it maintains its complete and reliable characteristics throughout its life.

 Credit cards and associated data have their own set of recordkeeping requirements.

 The Payment Card Industry Data Security Standard (PCI DSS) applies to all entities involved in payment card processing.